Type 1 Diabetes

 Type 1 diabetes can only be managed by the use of insulin.
 This can be administered with an insulin pen, a vial and syringe or an insulin pump.
 Type 1 diabetes can be overwhelming to manage at first.
 There are a lot of moving pieces when it comes to managing blood sugars, and a lot of things need to be learned right away to get started.
 However, people with type 1 diabetes can live long, healthy, normal lives.
 In fact, there are many famous athletes, singers and actors with type 1 diabetes.

 Generally, people with type 1 diabetes have a whole healthcare team to help them manage their diabetes.
-This may include an endocrinologist, Certified Diabetes Educator, and Registered Dietitian Nutritionist.
+This may include an endocrinologist, Certified Diabetes Care and Education Specialist, and Registered Dietitian Nutritionist.
 Ideally, people with diabetes will check their blood sugars several times a day.
 They'll then dose their insulin based on several factors including blood sugar readings, activity level and foods consumed.

 Type 1 diabetes affects about 1.25 million people in the US, according to the American Diabetes Association.
 This number equates to about 5% of Americans with diabetes.
 There is currently no cure for type 1 diabetes, but the treatment of it has come a long way.
 It requires daily management, but living a healthy, full life with type 1 diabetes is very possible!

 For information on type 2 diabetes, read my blog post: Type 2 Diabetes